Our Achievements

 1. Elected as a Member of the National Human Rights Commission (NHRC)

-2. Conferred with International Human Rights Award-2020 for humanitarian engagement (especially during the nationwide lockdown in the wake of the current coronavirus pandemic)
+2. Conferred with the International Human Rights Award-2020 for humanitarian engagement (especially during the nationwide lockdown in the wake of the current coronavirus pandemic)

 3. Awarded by Janprabal Kirti by The Honorable President of Nepal 2019